lfex/kanin/docs/wrapper/getting-started.md

 #### The LFE AMQP Client Library [&#x219F;](#table-of-contents)

-The AMQP client provides an Erlang interface to compliant AMQP brokers.
+The kanin AMQP client provides an LFE interface to compliant AMQP brokers.
 The client follows the AMQP execution model and implements the wire level marshaling required to encode and decode AMQP commands in a protocol conformant fashion.
 AMQP is a connection orientated protocol and multiplexes